Hurricane Helene: Elsewhere

 Over 120,000 customers lost power in Ohio.
 An estimated 1,000 households sustained damage in Scioto County due to unexpected heavy rainfall, with 7 in of rain falling within the span of a few hours.
 Four hundred damage reports have been filed as of September 30, 2024.
 In the city of Cincinnati, rainfall totals reached 2.05 in.
 Wind gusts in the state reached 67 mph.
 In the state of Alabama, over 3,000 customers lost power.
 Isolated regions in Geneva County and Houston County experienced 6-8 in of rain.
 However, a last-second shift to the east lessened impacts throughout the state.

 In the Northeast, particularly in New York and New Jersey, light moisture from the northeastern quadrants of Helene's remnants associated with a cold front would precipitate over the tri-state area.
 Rainfall was overall light with breezy conditions across the region.
-Helene's impacts across the region would be the last measured precipitation in that region until November in a historic dry-spell.
+The peak amount of precipitation was 2.68 in at Wall Township, New Jersey; over 200 locations statewide recorded at least 1 in of rain.
+Helene's impacts across the region would be the last measured precipitation in that region until November in a historic dry-spell, that would eventually lead to extreme drought conditions in portions of New Jersey.
+Following the storm, a record long rainless streak was established in Philadelphia.